xXTheBigGunXx/QRGraphics/README.md

 Byte - extended ASCII simbols converted from integer to binary and half byte encoding in binary: ob0100 Kanji - chines simbols used in japanese language and half byte encoding in binary: 0b1000 In this example the encoding in byte with the half byte of 0b0100.
-The half byte in placed in the bottom right corner and placing the bytes like a Z letter: (1 - represent the blakc pixel and 0 - white)
+The half byte in placed in the bottom right corner and placing the bytes like a Z letter: (1 - represent the black pixel and 0 - white)

 ![image](https://github.com/user-attachments/assets/94e7b489-8dd0-4b99-9203-e77ca59246f0)